DefGuard/docs/help/mobile-client.md

 5. Authenticate and connect.

 {% hint style="warning" %}
-If your instance have configured external OpenID authentication, it will be used as primary method for MFA
+If your instance has configured external OpenID authentication, it will be used as primary method for MFA
 {% endhint %}

 ### How can I obtain QR Code, URL and token?